-Divestment is the morally correct course for us all, but in fact, there is also much evidence that portfolios without fossil fuels perform as well or better than those with.
+Divestment is the morally correct course for us all (and we can share some stories of how individual South Africans have worked to divest), but in fact, there is also much evidence that portfolios without fossil fuels perform as well or better than those with.
 A world without fossil fuels promises many advantages: greater economic, environmental and social stability.

 For South Africans, this global campaign holds particular resonance for us since it was a campaign of global divestment that helped bring an end to the racist apartheid regime that ruled our country until 1994.
 This talk by Bob Massie, an expert on divestment, outlines the connections and logic.
 (Here’s a list of institutional, regional and community divestment petitions.)

 Our group has begun amongst those who wrote to the University of Cape Town in November 2013, asking the university to disclose and reduce its fossil fuel investments.
 It is a campaign inspired by the international divestment campaign and the pioneering work of 350.org.
 We work in tandem with 350 Africa.

 To really understand the heart and soul (and mind) of this movement, please take a little time to watch Do The Math.

 Three numbers (highlighted by Bill McKibben in this Rolling Stone article):

 2 degrees: The world’s nations have agreed to hold average global warming below two degrees.